jamescherti/minimal-emacs.d/README.md

 - [uutangohotel](https://news.ycombinator.com/item?id=45783901): "https://github.com/jamescherti/minimal-emacs.d is a great starting point for owning your config."
 - [kleinishere](https://news.ycombinator.com/item?id=45784429): "Came here to find this.
 MANY upvotes.
 I used Doom for a couple months.
 Then started considering a vanilla eMacs.
 I started taking notes on packages I found highly recommended and interesting.
 Then I found this [minimal-emacs.d].
 And the author has done all that work and then made it into a "let me walk through a config" including a lot of the most recommended packages and sensible configs.
 Gives you the lesson of building a config, knowing what's in your config, and then being fluent in changing it.
 He also has more notes on his blog about the packages + more : https://www.jamescherti.com/essential-emacs-packages/ And I now feel comfortable making changes myself."
 - [microamp](https://github.com/jamescherti/minimal-emacs.d/issues/91): "...thanks for creating and maintaining the project.
 It's been my favourite starter kit for Emacs by far."
+- [dewyke](https://www.reddit.com/r/emacs/comments/1tuowci/minimalemacsd_a_customizable_initel_and/): "I spent the weekend migrating to this and it's been brilliant, thank you. "
+- [NagNawed](https://www.reddit.com/r/emacs/comments/1tuowci/comment/opormk7/): "I love this.
+Great starting point, even better than some of the distros (if you are not using evil mode)..."
+- [JamesBrickley](https://www.reddit.com/r/emacs/comments/1tzfbsq/comment/oqds13q/): "I'm really enjoying James Cherti's Minimal-Emacs.d, Compile-Angle, Easy-Session, and Buffer-Terminator packages."

 Please share your configuration.
 It could serve as inspiration for other users.